Mariostrs/Bloxy/README.md

 # Bloxy
-this program will make videogames
+1-this program will make videogames
-Also this programm is made from starters
+2-Also this programm is made from starters